polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/programming-spi-flash-via-libero/programming-spi-flash-via-libero.md

 - [Build the HSS](#build-the-hss)
 - [Use Libero to program the SPI flash](#use-libero-to-program-the-spi-flash)

-This document provides a brief overview of the PolarFire SoC hardware features related to watchdog timers and suggested uses of these features.
+This document provides a brief overview of programming the SPI flash part on the Icicle kit with a HSS-compatible payload, and booting it via the HSS.

-Please refer to the [PolarFire SoC Microprocessor Subsystem (MSS) User Guide](https://www.microsemi.com/document-portal/doc_download/1244570-ug0880-polarfire-soc-fpga-microprocessor-subsystem-mss-user-guide) for the detailed description of PolarFire SoC.
+Please refer to the [PolarFire SoC Microprocessor Subsystem (MSS) User Guide](https://www.microsemi.com/document-portal/doc_download/1244570-ug0880-polarfire-soc-fpga-microprocessor-subsystem-mss-user-guide) for a detailed description of PolarFire SoC.

 # <a name="build-the-hss">Build the HSS</a>